TimITSolutions/federation_environment_getting_started/README.md

 ## Testing your own code

-As debugging submitted code becomes quite difficult, you can test on your local computer if your code is able to be evaluated.
+As debugging submitted code becomes quite difficult, you can test on your local computer if your code will successfully work on fe.zgt.nl.

 1. Place your ```submission.zip``` in ```docker_scripts/```.